hicsail/ORACLES/aggregate_stats/pysnark/README.md

 ## netPriceByIncome.py

-Computes the average net tuition paid by students per income bracket at Boston University and checks that they match a published result.
+Computes the average net tuition paid by students per income bracket at Boston University.
+Checks that they match the [statistics published on IPEDS](https://nces.ed.gov/ipeds/datacenter/InstitutionProfile.aspx?unitid=164988) (See Net Price).

 Input: Database of students, their incomes, and their net tuition paid